ilmihur/depthscanner/README.md

 Ilmar Hurkxkens <<hurkxkens@arch.ethz.ch>> [@ilmihur](https://github.com/ilmihur/)

-## Installation:
+## Getting Started

-- open Anaconda Prompt as administrator
+The recommended way to install **depthscanner** is to use [Anaconda/conda](https://conda.io/docs/).
+Open Anaconda Prompt as administrator and follow the steps below.

 Create a conda environment with python 2.7:

     $ conda create -n scanner python=2.7